brillout/wildcard-api/readme.md

 If someone is trying to hack us, we want to give him the least amount of information and we just return `undefined`.

 That said,
-there are situations where it is expected that a permission may fail.
-You may then want to return the information that the permission failed, for example:
+there are situations where it is expected that a permission may fail and you may want to return the information that the permission failed, for example:
 ~~~js
 // When the user is not logged in, the frontend redirects the user to the login page.